colinsheppard/pevi/plug-in_electric_vehicle_infrastructure_model_description.md

                   | nLevels       | A 3-value list containing the number of chargers of each level (1, 2, or 3)

 ## 2.2 Environment
-The environment is the entity where all the agents live and interact, in this model it is the geographic region described by the input data.
+The environment is the entity where all the agents live and interact.
+In this model it is the geographic region described by the input data.
 The environment is defined by several global state variables and parameters which are available to all agents in the model for reference or use.

 Category | Variable      | Description
 -------- | ------------- | ------------
 Global   | time          | Numeric variable containing the decimal hour of the day, where 0 is midnight, 12 is noon, and 1.5 is 1:30am.
          | schedule      | A compound variable containing the active list of scheduled events (see section Process Overview and Scheduling below).
-         | odTable (Origin-Destination Table)| distance and time between any two TAZs.
-The table has the following columns: **(Format a list here)**
+         | odTable (Origin-Destination Table)| Distance and time between any two TAZs.
+The table has the following columns:
+         | | - *odFrom:* Origin TAZ
+         | | - *odTo:* Destination TAZ
+         | | - *odDist:* Travel distance in miles
+         | | - *odTime:* Travel time in decimal hours
+         | | - *odEnroute:* List of the TAZs along the route between the origin and destination, used for seeking level 3 charging.
          | parameters    | A table of parameter values indexed by their name.
 See Table ## for a listing of parameters along with their default values.

 ## 2.3 Drivers